peterhinch/micropython-mqtt/mqtt_as/esp32_gateway/README.md

  2. `publish(topic:str, msg:str, retain:bool=False, qos:int=0)` This will block
  in the absence of ESPNow and broker connectivity.
  3. `subscribe(topic:str, qos:int)`
- 4. `reconnect()` If there is a risk that the AP may change the channel this may be launched if a long outage occurs.
-See note below.
+ 4. `reconnect()` Forces a reconnection.
+Should not be required

-Public synchronous methods:
+Public synchronous method:
- 1. `close()` This should be run prior to `deepsleep`.
+ 1. `close()` This should be run prior to application quit.
- 2. `breakout(Pin)` This is a convenience function for micropower applications.
- It can be hard to get back to a REPL when `main.py` immediately restarts an application.
-Initialising this with a `Pin` instance defined with `Pin.PULL_UP` allows the REPL to be regained by resetting the node with a link between the pin and gnd.

 Public `Event` instances:
  1. `broker_up` Set when gateway has connected to the broker.